 Interval Time(sec): Device will send checking message to PD each interval time.
-Default: 30; range: 10-120 seconds.
+The default is 30 seconds; the valid range is 10-120 seconds.

 Retry Time: When PoE port can't ping the PD, it will try to send detection again.
 When ping fails the third time, it will trigger the configured Failure Action.
-Default: 3; range: 1-5.
+The default is 3 reties; the valid range is 1-5 retries.